 that SBU has a wide variety of both large and small instrumental and vocal ensembles.

-in vocal and instrumental ensembles.
+and instrumental ensembles.

 choral and vocal studies

 - Chamber Singers — The Chamber Singers are auditioned from the larger Chorale to form a small chamber

 vocal ensemble each semester.
 In the fall of the year, the group presents the popular

 “Ye Olde Madrigal Dinners,” a Christmas celebration of song and dinner set in Elizabethan

 England, to sold-out audiences.
 Each spring semester, the Chamber Singers focus on

 a particular genre of vocal chamber repertoire and present concerts ranging from vocal

 a capella jazz to pre-1600 music to show choir productions and more.